Support at Home

 Why the change to the Support at Home Program?

-The Australian Government is introducing the Support at Home program to make home care simpler, fairer, and more flexible.
+The Australian Government introduced the Support at Home program to make home care simpler, fairer, and more flexible.
 This change will combine multiple programs into one streamlined system, making it easier to navigate.
 Funding will be based on individual needs rather than fixed package levels, ensuring better support.
 The program also aims to improve cost transparency and reduce administration fees.

 • clinical supports – such as nursing care, occupational therapy and physiotherapy.